SAP-samples/teched2023-DA262/exercises/database_explorer/ex1/README.md

     ![](images/OpenSQLConsole.png)

-    You may be prompted to enter database login credentials at this point.
+2. You may be prompted to enter database login credentials at this point.
 Enter **DBADMIN** for the user and the password that was provided in the workshop or specified in the SAP HANA instance creation wizard.

     >Credentials for a database opened from SAP HANA Cloud Central are managed by SAP HANA Cloud Central.
     >
     >![](images/Authentication.png)
+    >
+    > The credentials to use can be specified here or removed.
     >
     >![](images/credentials-dialog.png)